K-medoids: K-medoids in high dimensions

+Now that we have appropriate first selections for medoids, the normal variation of k-medoids can be run.

 Packages

 Several software packages provide implementations of k-medoids clustering algorithms.
 These implementations vary in their algorithmic approaches and computational efficiency.

 scikit-learn-extra

 The scikit-learn-extra package includes a KMedoids class that implements k-medoids clustering with a Scikit-learn compatible interface.
 It offers two algorithm choices: